Heritage Hotel, Bulli: Description

 The Heritage Hotel is a Victorian Filigree boom style, 3 storey corner hotel building with verandahs, dormers and a central tower with iron lace.

 Heritage listing

-The hotel is a key townscape element and part of the Bulli streetscape.
-It is a fine and unusual example of this period in this area which reflects changes wrought in Bulli by coming of the railway; South of Old Bulli.
-It has a high level of architectural significance as one of the best examples of this type of Victorian period hotel in Australia.
+The hotel is a significant townscape element and part of the Bulli streetscape.
+It is a notable example of this period in this area which reflects changes wrought in Bulli by the introduction of the railway; South of Old Bulli.
+It has a high level of architectural significance as a significant example of this type of Victorian period hotel in Australia.

 Family Hotel was listed on the New South Wales State Heritage Register on 2 April 1999, having been found to have historic, landmark, architectural, townscape, cultural and social value, and to be both rare and representative.